How Implied Volatility Works in Trading Options

 - When the market gaps higher, especially after it had been moving lower, all fear of a bear market disappears and option premium undergoes a significant and immediate decline.

-- Once the news is released (i.e, earnings are announced or the FDA issues a report), IV is often crushed.
-This is the topic for today's post.
+- Once the news is released (i.e. earnings are announced or the FDA issues a report), IV is often crushed.

 When news is pending for a given stock (earnings announcement, FDA results on a drug trial, etc.) option buyers are more aggressive than sellers, and that buying demand results in higher implied volatility and therefore, higher option premium.

 Let's look at one example to see how that works and why it is so important for every trader to pay attention to option prices.
-You cannot afford to make a trade, ignoring the cost.
+You cannot afford to make a trade while ignoring the cost.
 Learning that lesson is often a very expensive proposition.

 Do not assume that the current market price of any option or spread represents a fair value for your trade plan.